PGY2 Consultation-Liaison Psychiatry

 The supervising attending will provide verbal feedback to the resident

-psychiatry core competencies and are encouraged to comment more specifically
+core competencies and are encouraged to comment more specifically on the

 The supervising attending will receive the evaluation the last week of